 So far, for our partners, we’ve used various sharing capabilities available for all Salesforce users.
 However, there are specific sharing capabilities available only for external users.
 Let’s start with sharing sets.

-Let’s take a quick look at a video that describes how community-specific sharing works.
+Let’s take a quick look at a video that describes how site-specific sharing works.

 The sharing mechanism used in sharing sets is called access mapping.
 A sharing set is essentially a container of access mappings.

 - Using a direct lookup on the record you want to share, such as an account associated to a case.